 There is a gradual increase on electricity losses in our system.
-A greater percentage of these losses are non-technical losses

-LGm 110 type is purchased to place strict control on meters.
+A greater percentage of these losses are non-technical losses which could be avoided.
+There are a lot of bridged meters where consumers are receiving electricity free, but new meter seals LGm 110 type is purchased to place strict control on meters.